 In light of these data, on the basis of the common ground of altered gut-liver-brain axis and increased intestinal permeability, a similar dietary approach could be implemented in the management of cirrhotic patients with HE.
 This intriguing possibility has been investigated in a pilot study performed by Balzola et al[227].
-Sixteen patients awaiting liver transplantation for end-stage cirrhosis with chronic HE was enrolled and clinical, neurological, and gastroenterological evaluations were performed.
+Sixteen patients awaiting liver transplantation for end-stage cirrhosis with chronic HE were enrolled and clinical, neurological, and gastroenterological evaluations were performed.
 A normoproteic gluten-casein free diet was undertaken, along with maintenance of previously ongoing therapies targeting HE.
-Clinical and neurological evaluation was performed after 1 and 3 mo; cognitive function (arithmetic, memory, and orientation) and memory skills measured with Mini Mental Test and Rey Auditory Verbal Learning Test showed a statistically significant improvement in 14/16 (88%) patients both at 1 and 3 mo.
-Executive functions and attention evaluated by Trial Making Test significantly increased at 3 mo.
-Baseline and 3-mo electroencephalograms did not correlate with the improvement of mental status.
-Only one hospitalization for HE was necessary among the 16 patients during the 3-mo follow-up, whilst a mean hospitalization rate of 1 to 3 episodes per month was observed in a control group made of 10 cirrhotic patients with the same clinical background (chronic HE).
-Notably, a transient HE episode was reported in a patient who accidentally introduced gluten during the study and a HE recurrence was experienced by one patient who decided to reintroduce gluten after the 3-mo follow-up.
+Clinical and neurological evaluation was performed after 1 and 3 months; cognitive function (arithmetic, memory, and orientation) and memory skills measured with Mini Mental Test and Rey Auditory Verbal Learning Test showed a statistically significant improvement in 14/16 (88%) patients both at 1 and 3 months.
+Executive functions and attention evaluated by Trial Making Test significantly increased at 3 months.
+Baseline and 3 month electroencephalograms did not correlate with the improvement of mental status.
+Only one hospitalization for HE was necessary among the 16 patients during the 3 month follow-up, whilst a mean hospitalization rate of 1 to 3 episodes per month was observed in a control group made of 10 cirrhotic patients with the same clinical background (chronic HE).
+Notably, a transient HE episode was reported in a patient who accidentally introduced gluten during the study, and a HE recurrence was experienced by one patient who decided to reintroduce gluten after the 3 month follow-up.

 Although this experience was very limited, it introduced an element of novelty that, if replicated, could add a simple therapeutic tool in the management of cirrhotic patients with HE, at least for those affected by the most severe forms.
 Investigators should therefore address this dietary approach as a potential adjunctive therapy in patients with severe liver disease and HE in order to verify its efficacy.